 Trees growing within the proposed toe line (bottom of formation) will need to be removed for upgradation of the project road.
-10-12 trees are required to be cut which are coming within the RoW and possess great safety hazard to driver and accidents.
+However, no trees are coming within the road alignment.
 Most of the trees which were close to the RoW were saved and avoided for cutting.
-Further, some of the side trees with strong and rigid branches are protruding towards road and can pose safety hazards.
-Some trees obstruct clear sight distances.
-Others have a propensity to overturn when old and are potential safety hazards depending upon age and decay condition.
-All such trees that are safety hazards need to be cleared as mentioned above.